-Fig. 5 The business Model Canvas by A. Osterwalder [13] with influence lines added by the authors sudden loss of demand and revenue for SMEs severely affects their ability to function, and/or turn reduces spending and consumption.
+Fig.5 The business Model Canvas by A. Osterwalder [13] with influence lines added by the authors causes severe liquidity shortages.
+Furthermore, consumers experience loss of income, fear of contagion and heightened uncertainty, which in turn reduces spending and consumption.
 These effects are compounded because workers are laid off and firms are not able to pay salaries.
 Some sectors, such as tourism and transportation, are particularly affected, also contributing to reduced business and consumer confidence.
 More generally, SMEs are likely to be more vulnerable to social distancing' than other companies.